 Whether it’s the black, chocolate or yellow variety, you’ll find that Labradors share the same sense of stamina, strength and obedience.
 These traits make them one of the most popular dog breeds in the country.
 They are affable dogs that get along well with other animals and pretty much everyone they meet.
 Plus their short coats mean they only really need a weekly combing to keep them clean and healthy.

 They require a lot of exercise (they love swimming!) though.
-So if you’re considering a Lab for your kids, be sure your family is up for the challenge.
+So if you’re considering a Lab for your kids, be sure you are is up for the challenge.
 Having a little extra room for them to run around and play is optimal.
-This is a highly kid friendly dog as they are wonderful with children, especially those with lots of energy.
+These are considered one of the best dogs for kids as they are wonderful with children, especially those with lots of energy.
 Labs love to play and frolic and they too, like the Golden Retriever, will wear your kids out!

-The only downside to this breed is that they only live 10 to 12 years and are prone to tumors, which can shorten their time with your family.
+The only downside to this breed is that they only live 10 to 12 years and are prone to tumors, which can shorten their time with you.
 Overall these are great pets and I dare you to find a Labrador Retriever owner who says otherwise.

 Some things to consider when purchasing any dog but especially one that you might not have a full history on:

-Does the dog approach you and your family with a wagging tail or body or does it cower in the corner of the room?
+- Does the dog approach you and your child with a wagging tail or body or does it cower in the corner of the room?

-How willing is the dog to play or share with your family?
+- How willing is the dog to play or share?
 Some dogs become possessive of what they believe is theirs and this can escalate into a dangerous situation if young children are unaware that the dog may aggressively defend its toys and/or food.

 Nicknamed “Nature’s Babysitter,” the Newfoundland or Newfie is considered one of the most intelligent breeds in the world.
 They are smart, love children and are very protective of kids and their other owner(s).